 The longitudes of a geo point type.

 The distance (in miles) of this geo point field from the provided geohash.
 The distance (in km) of this geo point field from the provided lat/lon with a default value.
-Stored fields can also be accessed when executed a script.
+Stored fields can also be accessed when executing a script.
 Note, they are much slower to access compared with document fields, but are not